Home

 this

 In an indexer, we often accept an int parameter and access a backing array.
 We can initialize values in an indexer with an initializer.
+It is also possible to accept other types like strings.

-An example.
+Example.
 This program contains a class that has an indexer member, which itself contains a get accessor and a set accessor.
 These accessors are implicitly used.

 Info This program includes a Layout class with an indexer.
 Layout contains an indexer that has get and set method bodies.